dog-face/git_commit_inflator/README.txt

  _________________________________________
-/ Your object is to save the world, while \
+/ You would if you could but you can't so \
-\ still leading a pleasant life.          /
+\ you won't.                              /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______